 Eve is registered with the Australian Health Practitioner Regulation Agency (AHPRA) which determines the minimum standards for the education and training of psychologists.
 She is a registered provider for the Medicare Scheme for psychological treatment of mental disorders.
-Eve is a member of the Australian Association of Cognitive and Behavioural Therapy (AACBT), the Australian Clinical Psychology Association (ACPA) and a committee member of the Anxiety Practitioners Network (APN).
+Eve is a member of the Australian Association of Cognitive and Behavioural Therapy (AACBT), the Australian Clinical Psychology Association (ACPA) and a committee member of the Anxiety Practitioners Network.

-Eve Beh is a Clinical Psychologist with years of experience in both public and private settings.
+Eve Beh is a clinical psychologist with years of experience in both public and private settings.
 She is committed to working with her clients to improve their quality of life using proven psychological techniques.
 Eve works with adults to assist with problems including:

 - Depression and low mood